senaite/senaite.lims/README.md

-This makes great web applications like the [Bika Spotlight Search](http://www.ridingbytes.com/de/portfolio/bika-spotlight-search/#content) or the [Plone Commander](http://www.ridingbytes.com/de/portfolio/plone-commander/#content) possible and allows non Bika develpers to interface there web application with [Bika LIMS](https://www.bikalims.org).
+This makes great web applications like the [Bika Spotlight Search](http://www.ridingbytes.com/de/portfolio/bika-spotlight-search/#content) or the [Plone Commander](http://www.ridingbytes.com/de/portfolio/plone-commander/#content) possible and allows non Bika develpers to interface custom web application with [Bika LIMS](https://www.bikalims.org).

-The User Interface of [SENAITE](https://github.com/senaite/senaite.lims) follows a mobile first approach and is built with [Twitter Bootstrap](http://getbootstrap.com).
+The User Interface of [SENAITE](https://github.com/senaite/senaitelims) follows a mobile first approach and is built with [Twitter Bootstrap](http://getbootstrap.com).
 This makes it also possible to easily to operate in the web interface with tablets and smart devices